gilt/tech-blog/_posts/2017-09-11-dublin-scala-spree.md

 ---

 ### Dublin Scala Spree
-This Friday the Gilt/Hudson's Bay Dublin office will be hosting the first ever Dublin Scala Spree, a day-long Scala Open Source Hackathon.
+This Friday the Gilt/HBC Digital Dublin office will be hosting the first ever Dublin Scala Spree, a day-long Scala Open Source Hackathon.
 The event is organized by the Dublin Scala Usergroup in cooperation with Dublin Functional Kubs and the Scala Center at EPFL in Lausanne, Switzerland.

 * __Date & Time:__ Friday, 15th September, 10am - 4pm
-* __Location:__ Gilt/Hudson's Bay Office, Shelbourne Rd., Dublin 4, Ireland
+* __Location:__ Gilt/HBC Digital Office, Shelbourne Rd., Dublin 4, Ireland
 * __Organizers:__ Dublin Scala Meetup and Dublin Functional Kubs in cooperation with the Scala Center @ EPFL in Lausanne

 <img class="center" src="https://pbs.twimg.com/media/DEIosBJWAAAj87h.jpg">